gurukrish81/trust-by-design/README.md

 ## License

 © 2026 Guru Krish.
 All rights reserved.
-This work may be shared with attribution for non-commercial purposes.
-For commercial or enterprise use, contact gurukrish81@gmail.com
+Licensed under CC Attribution-NonCommercial 4.0 — free to share with attribution for non-commercial use.
+Commercial or enterprise use: gurukrish81@gmail.com